bordera-randy/Kubernetes/Architecture .md

 > Remaining in beta as of v1.16, the cloud-controller-manager interacts with agents outside of the cloud.
 It handles tasks once handled by kube-controller-manager.
 This allows faster changes without altering the core Kubernetes control process.
 Each kubelet must use the --cloud-provider-external settings passed to the binary.

+## Worker Nodes
+All worker nodes run the kubelet and kube-proxy, as well as the container engine, such as containerd or cri-o.
+Other management daemons are deployed to watch these agents or provide services not yet included with Kubernetes.

+The kubelet interacts with the underlying Docker Engine also installed on all the nodes, and makes sure that the containers that need to run are actually running.
+The kubelet agent is the heavy lifter for changes and configuration on worker nodes.
+It accepts the API calls for Pod specifications (a PodSpec is a JSON or YAML file that describes a Pod).
+It will work to configure the local node until the specification has been met.

+Should a Pod require access to storage, Secrets or ConfigMaps, the kubelet will ensure access or creation.
+It also sends back status to the kube-apiserver for eventual persistence.

+The kube-proxy is in charge of managing the network connectivity to the containers.
+It does so through the use of iptables entries.
+It also has the userspace mode, in which it monitors Services and Endpoints using a random high-number port to proxy traffic.
+Use of ipvs can be enabled, with the expectation it will become the default, replacing iptables.

+Kubernetes does not have cluster-wide logging yet.
+Instead, another CNCF project is used, called Fluentd.
+When implemented, it provides a unified logging layer for the cluster, which filters, buffers, and routes messages.

+Cluster-wide metrics is not quite fully mature, so Prometheus is also often deployed to gather metrics from nodes and perhaps some applications.

+## Pods
+The whole point of Kubernetes is to orchestrate the life cycle of a container.
+We do not interact with particular containers.
+Instead, the smallest unit we can work with is a Pod.
+Some would say a pod of whales or peas-in-a-pod.
+Due to shared resources, the design of a Pod typically follows a one-process-per-container architecture.

+Containers in a Pod are started in parallel by default.
+As a result, there is no way to determine which container becomes available first inside a Pod. initContainers can be used to ensure some containers are ready before others in a pod.
+To support a single process running in a container, you may need logging, a proxy, or special adapter.
+These tasks are often handled by other containers in the same Pod.

+There is only one IP address per Pod with most network plugins.
+HPE Labs created a plugin which allows more than one IP per pod.
+As a result, if there is more than one container, they must share the IP.
+To communicate with each other, they can use IPC, the loopback interface, or a shared filesystem.

+While Pods are often deployed with one application container in each, a common reason to have multiple containers in a Pod is for logging.
+You may find the term sidecar for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.

+Pods and other objects can be created in several ways.
+They can be created by using a generator, which. historically, has changed with each release:
+`$ kubectl run newpod --image=nginx --generator=run-pod/v1`

+Or, they can be created and deleted using properly formatted JSON or YAML files:

+`$ kubectl create -f newpod.yaml`

+`$ kubectl delete -f newpod.yaml`

+Other objects will be created by operators/watch-loops to ensure the specifications and current status are the same.

+## Services
+With every object and agent decoupled we need a flexible and scalable operator which connects resources together and will reconnect, should something die and a replacement is spawned.
+Each Service is a microservice handling a particular bit of traffic, such as a single NodePort or a LoadBalancer to distribute inbound requests among many Pods.

+A Service also handles access policies for inbound requests, useful for resource control, as well as for security.

+A service, as well as kubectl, uses a selector in order to know which objects to connect.
+There are two selectors currently supported:

+>### equality-based
+Filters by label keys and their values.
+Three operators can be used, such as =, ==, and !=.
+If multiple values or keys are used, all must be included for a match.
+>###set-based
+Filters according to a set of values.
+The operators are in, notin, and exists.
+For example, the use of status notin (dev, test, maint) would select resources with the key of status which did not have a value of dev, test, nor maint.

+## Operators
+An important concept for orchestration is the use of operators.
+These are also known as watch-loops and controllers.
+They query the current state, compare it against the spec, and execute code based on how they differ.
+Various operators ship with Kubernetes, and you can create your own, as well.
+A simplified view of an operator is an agent, or Informer, and a downstream store.
+Using a DeltaFIFO queue, the source and downstream are compared.
+A loop process receives an obj or object, which is an array of deltas from the FIFO queue.
+As long as the delta is not of the type Deleted, the logic of the operator is used to create or modify some object until it matches the specification.

+The Informer which uses the API server as a source requests the state of an object via an API call.
+The data is cached to minimize API server transactions.
+A similar agent is the SharedInformer; objects are often used by multiple other objects.
+It creates a shared cache of the state for multiple requests.

+A Workqueue uses a key to hand out tasks to various workers.
+The standard Go workqueues of rate limiting, delayed, and time queue are typically used.

+The endpoints, namespace, and serviceaccounts operators each manage the eponymous resources for Pods.

+## Single IP per Pod
+A Pod represents a group of co-located containers with some associated data volumes.
+All containers in a Pod share the same network namespace.

+The diagram below shows a pod with two containers, MainApp and Logger, and two data volumes, made available under two mount points.
+Containers MainApp and Logger share the network namespace of a third container, known as the pause container.
+The pause container is used to get an IP address, then all the containers in the pod will use its network namespace.
+You won’t see this container from the Kubernetes perspective, but you would by running sudo docker ps.
+The volumes are shown for completeness and will be discussed later.

+IMAGEHERE

+To communicate with each other, containers can use the loopback interface, write to files on a common filesystem, or via inter-process communication (IPC).
+As a result, co-locating applications in the same pod may have issues.
+There is a network plugin which will allow more than one IP address, but so far, it has only been used within HPE labs.

+Support for dual-stack, IPv4 and IPv6 continues to increase with each release.
+For example, in a recent release kube-proxy iptables supports both stacks simultaneously.